averyrop/AIM-Datathon/README.md

 [Link](https://colab.research.google.com/drive/1U9w9gz5ANz1qX-a6mlZQuvpBReR_zXuk?usp=sharing#scrollTo=MT5GcIpH4GdA)

+##### Decision Tree Model Training

+A decision tree was grown and pruned using the training data.

+#### Figure E ####

+Figure E shows the unpruned tree.
+There are too many branches to try to make any sense of it, and it wouldn't be prudent to try as in it's current state it overfits the data

+#### Figure F ####

+Cp values are plotted against accuracies in figure F in order to see how many branches we should trim in order to receive as high accuracy as we can while also making the plot as readable as possible.
+Higher cps mean simpler models

+#### Figure G ####

+Figure G shows the new pruned model.
+It is a lot more manageable than the unpruned version.
+The variables deemed important are:
+'BETA-CRYPTOXANTHIN','XDAYS45','ACTLDAYS','VB12DOS','BBPSYRES','DSODASV','AGESTART','AGEQUIT','BRND1TAR','BRND2FIL','MILKC','DOBYEAR','HHINC','SEERSUMMSTAGE2000_x'.

+While some of the variables were lost in translation (can be translated yourself by looking through the DBBR survey file in the data) they mostly correspond to:
+'Days per week of exercise at 45 years', 'Days per week taking acetylsalicylic acid', 'Had abnormal breast biopsy results', 'Diet soda serving size', 'Age first smoked', 'Age last smoked', 'Brand smoked most recently tar', 'Prior brand smoked most filter', 'How often did you eat milk on cereal', 'Year of Birth', 'Household income

+###### Appendix (Previous decision tree models)

+In this section I go through some of the work I did in the original version of this project.
+It was originally done in R, and was riddled with mistakes, but for posterity the decsion trees made back then are shown here.

+#### Figure H ####

+Figure H shows unpruned tree from all of the variables

+#### Figure I ####

+Figure I shows the cp values in a slightly different format than before, but still used for pruning in the same way

+#### Figure J ####

+Figure J Shows the pruned tree.
+This tree also decided which variables it thought were most important.

+#### Figure K ####

+Figure K shows the variables deemed important by the pruned tree

+#### Figure L ####

+Figure L shows relative importance of the previous variables to show just how much more important some are then others

+#### Figure M ####

+Figure M shows a new unpruned tree made using only the top most important variables gleaned from last model

+#### Figure N ####

+Figure N shows cp values for pruning of this tree

+#### Figure O ####

+Figure O shows the new pruned tree

+##### Random Forest Model Training

 A random forest model was used for the patient status predictions.
 This random forest used 200 trees with a max depth of 3.
 While this was a somewhat lower amount than I might usually use, the accuracy presented at the end was good enough that I feel it was okay, since increasing the number of trees and the depth would have increased the amount of time to wait for the results.

 Here I will also discuss the strategy revision from the initial version of team 5's project from November to now.
-Back in November A decision tree was used alongside boosting to predict the patient outcomes.
-During the initial attempt the school year was still going, so I was still experimenting with new methods.
-The decision tree was chosen for it's interpretability and the boosting was chosen for acurracy. best subset selection was also used, on the basis of a chi squared test.
-This time only a random forest was done alongside the RFECV explained in the last section.
-The decision tree was omitted as random forest typically has better accuracy.
 Random forest was chosen instead of boosting somewhat on a whim.
 They both have comparable accuracy, but the boosting builds on itself to better predict the harder samples that previous trees in the ensemble couldn't predict.
 In comparison the random forest just randomly uses a subset of features in each tree in the ensemble to predict the outcome.
 The decision was made based on

 1. The fact that I was subconciously afraid that the boosting model might overfit just a bit more than the random forest would, even though they're robust against overfitting
 2. The fact that I recently used boosting in a different project and wanted to showcase a different technique here.